Learn How to Relax Without Alcohol:...

 13. Connecting With Loved Ones

-Spending quality time with your friends and family can support recovery.
-Research suggests that positive relationships can help people reach long-term abstinence or stable recovery from substance use.18
+Spending quality time with your friends and family is hugely important during addiction recovery.
+Data shows that positive relationships can help people reach long-term abstinence or stable recovery from substance use.18

 Friends and family can offer emotional support through different stages of recovery.
 You can also ask them to join you in sober activities.
 If your loved ones enjoy a certain hobby, you might enjoy it, too.